buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 The labels for the rows and columns look different because they're "hierarchical labels" instead of global labels.
 This is so I can connect these labels to the main sheet.
 </p>

+If you look closely at the schematic, you might have noticed that if we try to send voltage to the rows like in my matrix explanation, it won't work because the diodes are pointing the other way.
+Whenever I looked at other keyboard designs, they always seemed to wire it like this.
+I assumed this was because QMK was designed to actually poll columns and not rows, so I left the wiring like this.
+I found out after wiring the PCB that this was relatively easy to swap in the firmware, so I could've very much have wired it like in my explanation.
+In the end it won't really matter, since you need to manually check all combinations of rows and columns regardless of whether you choose to send voltage down the Column pins or the Row pins, it's just a matter of preference.

 You need to be careful when you're wiring because you don't want the rows and columns to be wired together.
 If you see a fat dot on the crossing between a row and column, delete it because it's not supposed to be there:

 <p align="center">